It was a normal family dinner…

 Armed with this knowledge, I work diligently to keep my own heart healthy.
 I see a cardiologist annually.
 I also run, take yoga and barre classes, and my diet is full of colorful fruits and vegetables.

-Since 2010, I’ve been a proud team captain for the American Heart Association’s Capital Region Heart Walk.
-Together with my family and my team, Arterial Motives, I’m walking in memory of my dad and grandfather, as well as in honor of several close loved ones who are survivors.
+Since 2010, I’ve been a proud team captain of Arterial Motives for the American Heart Association’s Capital Region Heart Walk.
+The Heart Walk has allowed me to walk alongside my family and friends in memory of my dad and grandfather, as well as in honor of several loved ones who have overcome heart disease.
+Last year, I participated with my uncle who received a new heart just a few months earlier!
+Together with the other CDPHP teams, we raised more than $40,000.

 So, what are you doing on June 3?